Pork Loin Roast with Maple Glaze

 Instructions

-The Day Before: Create the Brine and Brine the Pork
+- The Day Before: Create the Brine and Brine the Pork

-To Prepare the Pork:
+- To Prepare the Pork:

 Remove the pork loin and rinse it well of the brine.
 Transfer the pork to a casserole dish.
-Then drain the brine through a fine-mesh sieve to catch all the peppercorns, fennel seeds etc. Discard the solids, and pour the brine solution down the drain.
+Then drain the brine through a fine-mesh sieve to catch all the peppercorns, fennel seeds, etc. Discard the solids, and pour the brine solution down the drain. - Pat the pork loin dry with a paper towel.
+Then season with freshly cracked pepper.

-Then prepare the glaze by adding all ingredients into a small pitcher or bowl and set aside.
+- Then prepare the glaze by adding all ingredients into a small pitcher or bowl and set aside.

-Brush the loin with 1/3 of the glaze, reserving the rest for basting.
+- Brush the loin with 1/3 of the glaze, reserving the rest for basting.

-Place skillet in a 375F oven for 30-40 minutes, basting with the glaze every 10 minutes.
+- Place skillet in a 375F oven for 30-40 minutes, basting with the glaze every 10 minutes.
 At the final 10 minutes, pour the remaining glaze on top of the pork, allowing it to spill down into the fruit.

 Notes

-Roasting time in the oven can vary depending upon how quickly the pork loin roast is seared on the cooktop.
+- Roasting time in the oven can vary depending on how quickly the pork loin roast is seared on the cooktop.
 A quick sear will take 30-40 minutes in the oven, whereas a longer sear might only take 20-30 minutes in the oven.
 A longer sear will cook the pork through a bit deeper.
 So be sure to rely on your meat thermometer for doneness.

-Despite the time in the oven, pull it out when it reaches an internal temperature of 145F.
+- Despite the time in the oven, pull it out when it reaches an internal temperature of 145F.
 Allow it to rest 10-15 minutes, on a carving board covered loosely with foil, and it will come up to 150F, the perfect internal temperature for serving.

 Nutrition Information: